(Spoken on July 26, 1976.)

 The metaphysical aspect of the situation is that our essential nature is revealed in the state of deep sleep.
 The memory that we subsequently have of having slept proves that a conscious substance of our personality was present in deep sleep.
 Though we could not perceive anything in sleep, we could infer this fact.
 We had an essential conscious existence there, though it was not a content of our living experience.

 Now I take you a little bit deeper into the philosophical implication of the situation.
 This substance that we were in the state of deep sleep could not have been anything other than pure consciousness.
 It could not have been merely a physical or a mental existence.
 Our essential nature must have been consciousness somehow or other, notwithstanding that we could not be aware of it.
 If this had not been the case, we would not have remembered that we slept.

 Consciousness is a peculiar fluid being which cannot be compared with anything visible in this world.
-Some people believe that the so-called thing called consciousness is only an exudation from the material contents of the brain.
+Some people, especially in the West, believe that the so-called thing called consciousness is only an exudation from the material contents of the brain.
 They imagine that consciousness can project itself from the brain just as flames spark forth from a matchstick, so it is falsely deduced that consciousness is an effect of matter.
 It is illogical to presume that the effect can be conscious of the cause, and if consciousness had been the effect, it could not have known the existence of matter.

 Now I revert to the point that in the state of deep sleep we existed as an essence of spirit or consciousness.
 This Universal Being was peeping through our personality in the state of deep sleep.
 Just as the vast ocean may appear as a small wave on its surface, our personality rises in the waking state as a wave from this Universal Being, and when we awaken into physical consciousness, we forget the ocean that we were in sleep.
 When we come up to the body level in waking consciousness, we are tied to an ego personality which makes us forget the oceanic background behind us.